awslabs/avp-local-agent/README.md

 It is, therefore, left to users to take any and all necessary precautions to ensure those security concerns beyond what the `avp-local-agent` is capable of enforcing are met.
 This includes:

 1. Ensuring that AWS Credentials are not stored in any source code that wraps the agent.
+See [Managing AWS Credentials](#managing-aws-credentials)
 2. Filesystem permissions for on-disk locations of OCSF logs follow least-privilege permissions, see [OCSF Log directory permissions](#ocsf-log-directory-permissions).
 3. The `avp-local-agent` is configured securely, see [Secure Agent Configuration](#secure-agent-configuration).